Current Guarantees

 | Render and pick on the same viewport concurrently | No |

-| Access same viewport from different threads | No |
+| Access same viewport from two threads without the scene lock | No |

 Future: Multi-Threaded Command Recording